awesome548/LLMind/LEARN.md

 6. **Explore the Zustand store:** Compare the `mindmap-store.ts` `partialize` function with the full state interface.
 Why are some fields excluded from persistence?

+7. **Go local:** Following [§11.3](#113-case-a--a-local-llm-on-windows), install Ollama, set `VLLM_BASE_URL`/`VLLM_MODEL`, and generate a taxonomy with `"mode": "vllm"`.
+Then trace *why* the related-projects panel still calls OpenAI ([§11.2](#112-what-mode--vllm-actually-switches)) — find the hardcoded `build_openai_client()` and sketch the change that would make search local too.

 ### Advanced

-7. **Database schema:** Read the SQL files in `migrations/`.
+8. **Database schema:** Read the SQL files in `migrations/`.
 Draw a diagram of the tables and their relationships.
 How does the `ON DELETE CASCADE` constraint work between `media_doc` and the embedding tables?

-8. **Error debugging:** The `ServiceError` pattern wraps all external call errors.
+9. **Error debugging:** The `ServiceError` pattern wraps all external call errors.
 Add a logging statement in `service.py` that prints the original error before wrapping it.
 Why is the `from exc` chain important for debugging?

-9. **Custom embedding model:** What would you need to change to switch from OpenAI's `text-embedding-3-small` (1536 dims) to a local model with 384 dimensions?
-(Hint: config, `EMB_COLUMN_MAP`, and the migration SQL.)
+10. **Custom embedding model:** What would you need to change to switch from OpenAI's `text-embedding-3-small` (1536 dims) to a local model with 384 dimensions?
+(Hint: config, `EMB_COLUMN_MAP`, and the migration SQL — and see [§11.5](#115-embedding-dimensions--the-384-vs-1536-trap).)

-10. **Add a new feature:** Design (in pseudocode) how you would add a "save taxonomy to Supabase" feature that persists the user's mind map modifications.
+11. **Add a new feature:** Design (in pseudocode) how you would add a "save taxonomy to Supabase" feature that persists the user's mind map modifications.
 Which files would you create or modify?

 ---

-## 12. Further Reading
+## 13. Further Reading

 ### AI & Embeddings
 - [OpenAI Embeddings Guide](https://platform.openai.com/docs/guides/embeddings) — How text embeddings work
 - [OpenAI Structured Outputs](https://platform.openai.com/docs/guides/structured-outputs) — Forcing JSON responses
 - [UMAP Explained](https://umap-learn.readthedocs.io/en/latest/how_umap_works.html) — Visual guide to dimensionality reduction

+### Local & Self-Hosted Models
+- [vLLM — OpenAI-Compatible Server](https://docs.vllm.ai/en/latest/serving/openai_compatible_server.html) — Serving models with `vllm serve`
+- [Ollama OpenAI Compatibility](https://github.com/ollama/ollama/blob/main/docs/openai.md) — The `/v1` endpoint LLMind talks to
+- [LM Studio Local Server](https://lmstudio.ai/docs/app/api) — One-click OpenAI-compatible server on Windows
+- [SSH Port Forwarding](https://www.ssh.com/academy/ssh/tunneling/example) — How the `-L` tunnel in §11.4 works

 ### Python
 - [FastAPI Tutorial](https://fastapi.tiangolo.com/tutorial/) — Building APIs in Python